Facial Fat Transfer

 Facial fat transfer, also called facial fat grafting, is a cosmetic procedure used to restore volume and contour to the face, along with diminishing the appearance of fine lines and wrinkles.
 As the face ages, there is a gradual loss of volume in the face, particularly around the cheeks, nose, eyes, and mouth.
 Facial fat transfer corrects this loss of volume, diminishing characteristics of aging.

 Dr. Richards, Dr. Jabs, and Dr. Magge are all board-certified plastic surgeons with decades of combined experience in facial plastic surgery and fat transfer procedures.
 Learn more about this age-defying procedure below and then contact Cosmetic Surgery Associates in Bethesda, MD to request a consultation.
+Our office is located just 5 miles away from Potomac & Rockville and 2 miles away from North Bethesda.

 With age, the face begins to lose volume and deflate.
 This can cause increased prominence of nasolabial folds (laugh lines), marionette lines, and undereye bags.
 It can also make the cheeks and lips appear deflated or sunken.
 In more severe cases, an invasive surgery such as a facelift would be performed to correct these concerns.
 However, in many cases, these concerns can be improved with the introduction of volume to the face by way of a facial fat transfer.